yznerf/yznerf.github.io/_portfolio/cli.md

 <br><br>
 I've always admired admins who really live in the command line and I'm trying to be one of them.
 Windows/Microsoft administration involves the GUI heavily and maybe that's good for newcomers and delegating tasks to users and less experienced sub-admins, but it quickly becomes tedious, once you learn what you can do with a few strokes on the keyboard.
-And don't let me start on scripting and automating workflows...
+And don't let me start on scripting and automating workflows... 😍
 <br>
-I've made it my mission to teach some of the most useful commands I've learned over the years to the newbies (many of them are formally trained), when I'm doing onboarding.
+I've made it my mission to teach some of the most useful commands I've learned over the years to the newbies (many of them are formally trained), when I'm doing onboarding. <br>
-Much to the dismay of some: <br>
+Much to the dismay of some:

  > _"Why do I need to learn this?
 I can do it in this-and-that menu.
  I can't remember all this command stuff!_

 I guess it's understandable.
 Many people think much more visual and they like their menus, buttons and ticking boxes.
 And the learning curve is a bit steep, when you're used to doing things in a GUI.
 <br><br>
-I started using Linux in my twenties, when we learned a bit of syntax at uni.
+I started using Linux in my twenties, when we learned a bit of syntax at uni. <br>
-And at first I thought: <br>
+And at first I thought:
 >_"What an antiquated, complicated way to use a computer.
 Where the hell is my mouse cursor?"_

 But I already felt, that you get a better understanding on how a computer processes user input.